San Mateo High School: Journalism program

 The San Mateo Hi is San Mateo High School's school print publication.
 It is one of the longest-running student journalism programs on the West Coast and prints 16 broadsheet pages once every month.
 In its 2008–2009 run, the paper won numerous accolades at the Peninsula Press Club High School Newspaper Competition.

 In addition to the Hi, Mateo Journalism also maintains an award-winning website, the "Bearcat".

 Music

 San Mateo High School has Concert Band, Symphonic Band, Jazz Band, Marching Band, Advanced Orchestra (Bella Sinfonia), and Choir courses available.

 Sports

 The school's traditional arch-rival is Burlingame High School, which originated as a branch of San Mateo High in 1923.
 Near the end of the football season, the two schools hold an annual "Little Big Game," patterned after the collegiate Big Game.
-San Mateo last won the Little Big Game and "The Paw" trophy in 2009.
-As of April 2021, Burlingame leads the series record 57–32–4.
+In 2023 San Mateo won "The Paw" trophy back, reclaiming it after 14 years.
+As of November 2023, Burlingame leads the series record 59–33–4.

 After a move to the Bay Division, the varsity soccer team won its first Division II CCS title in history in 2012 as well as the league championship.